anfedu/findeduser/readme.md

-# This repository is contains server with nodejs and client with react js
+# This repository is user finder apps, server with nodejs and client with reactjs

 - back end deploy on heroku
 - front end deploy on netlify